 After you have successfully dialed-in the settings of your Wacom tablet to the customization you prefer, we highly recommend backing up your settings.
 To do this, go to the Wacom Tablet Utility app, then select Backup to save a file containing your preferences to a specified folder.
 Rather than having to reprogram your tablet between multiple computers, backing up your preferences will give you a consistent experience each time.

-Watch the video above and put these tablet hacks into practice for a little extra pep to your retouching workflow, along with some additional peace of mind.
+Watch the video below and put these tablet hacks into practice for a little extra pep to your retouching workflow, along with some additional peace of mind.

 Source & Image: Photoshop Cafe YouTube Channel